-Established back in 1884, the Italian fashion house celebrates its anniversary with a rose gold version of its Bvlgari Sotirio 125th Anniversary Edition wristwatch.
-With its symmetrical art-deco dial and so called “hunter” case back cover that seems to becoming more and more popular during the last couple of years, the timepiece produces a very strong impression.
+Established back in 1884, the Italian fashion house celebrates its anniversary with a rose gold version of its Bvlgari Sotirio 125th Anniversary Edition.
+With its symmetrical art-deco dial and a so-called “hunter” case back cover that is becoming more and more popular for the last couple of years, the timepiece produces a strong impression.
 In fact, it looks like the most Italian (if not “Roman”) among recently introduced “Swiss Made” devices.

-Of course, the Sotirio’s main point of attraction is the aforementioned flip-over case-back that basically serves two purposes.
-First, it provides extra protection to the sapphire crystal that allows you to admire the in-house self-winding movement when the cover is removed.
-Second, it really makes the limited edition timekeeper look (and feel) even more exclusive: there is clearly a certain kind of magic comes into play when you take the device off your wrist and open the back like you would have opened an century-old pocket watch.
+Of course, Sotirio’s main point of attraction is the aforementioned flip-over case-back that basically serves two purposes.
+First, it provides extra protection to the sapphire crystal that allows you to admire the in-house self-winding movement when you pop-up the solid gold cover.
+Second, it makes the limited-edition timekeeper look (and feel) even more exclusive: there is a certain kind of magic that comes into play when you take the device off your wrist and open the back like you would have opened a century-old pocket watch.

-Just like one may have expected (if he or she knows the story behind the Italian brand), the watch is named after the company’s founding father of Greek origin Sotirio Bulgari who is also known by his real name of Sotirios Voulgaris.
+Just like one may have expected (if he or she knows the story behind the Italian brand), the collection inherited its name from the company’s founding father of Greek origin Sotirio Bulgari who is also known by his real name of Sotirios Voulgaris.

-The famous Greek founded the luxury brand in 1884, when he finally settled in Rome, Italy and opened there his second shop (the first one was established in his home village Paramythia, where it still successfully operates.)
+The famous Greek founded the luxury brand in 1884 when he finally settled in Rome, Italy and opened there his second shop (he established his first office in his home village Paramythia, Greece where it still successfully operates.)

-Well, I think you can get acquainted with the company’s glorious history in a Wikipedia article or on their corporate website, so let’s get down to business.
+Well, you can dive right into the company’s glorious history in a respective Wikipedia article or on their corporate website, so let’s get down to business.

-The watch comes powered by an in-house Caliber BVL 250 automatic movement, which is made of exactly 250 moving parts and is just 3.73 millimetrs (0.146in) thick.
+Inside the case beats the in-house Caliber BVL 250 automatic movement, which is made of exactly 250 moving parts and is just 3.73 millimeters (0.146in) thick.